16 Jan Circular Spaces – across the Baltic Sea Region

 Over the last decade, there has been a boom of maker communities in Europe.

 FabLabs, Hackerspaces and Makerspaces have been popping up in the maker movement.
 These unique spaces seek to provide communities, businesses, and entrepreneurs with the facilities and equipment available to turn their ideas and concepts into reality.

-The project “Circular spaces” is about enhancing maker spaces to circular business principles in the Baltic Sea Region (BSR) during the next 3 years.
+The project “Circular spaces” is about enhancing maker spaces to circular business principles in the Baltic Sea Region (BSR) during a period of 27 months.
 The goal is to create a partnership of the BSR makerspaces to cooperate in bringing eco-design and material reuse in focus.
 Also to boost the circular economy by developing a digital circular collaboration tool.

 At least 300 makers will be trained and involved in the production of more circular products and at least 6 circular business ideas will be piloted.